 It was my pleasure to recently speak with Avery (and listen to that sexy Jersey accent) for this exclusive interview and it's no coincidence that this goes to press on her favorite holiday, which of course is Halloween.
 (Photo credit: Terry Sanders)

-Book Show in New York City, circa 1991.
+A crowd-pleaser at Fred Greenberg's Comic Book Show in New York City, circa 1991.
+THIS is how Vampirella should look. |

 CHRIS CHARLES: It's a pleasure to have you here, Avery.
 How are you this evening?